South Carolina Ignition Interlock Device Program Frequently Asked Questions

 Periodically the device will indicate to the driver that they need to blow into the device.
 When instructed, the driver must provide a breath sample.

-What happens if I have repair work done on a car with an IID?
+What happens if I have repair work done on a car with a BAIID?

-Where do I go to have the IID removed?
+Where do I go to have the BAIID removed?

-You must go to the same vendor who installed the device to have it removed.
+You must go to the same manufacturer/service center provider who installed the device to have it removed.

 What is a calibration appointment?

-Every 60 days you are required to take your vehicle into the installer and have the IID inspected and calibrated.
+Every 60 days you are required to take your vehicle into the service center provider and have the BAIID inspected and calibrated.
 Failure to have this calibration completed will result in one ignition interlock point.

 How do I set up calibration appointments?

-You are responsible for making arrangements to have the device calibrated at least every 60 days.
+You are responsible for making arrangements with the service center provider to have the device calibrated at least every 60 days.

 What happens if I sell my vehicle?

-If you receive a letter from the S. C. Department of Probation, Parole and Pardon Services (SCDPPPS) indicating that you received Ignition Interlock Points (IIP's) you have the right to appeal these points to a SCDPPPS Hearing Officer.
-Simply send a copy of the letter sent to you by SCDPPPS, a statement regarding why you think you should not have been assessed points, and any supporting documentation to your claim to SCDPPPS Ignition Interlock Appeal, P.O.
+If you receive a letter from the S. C. Department of Probation, Parole and Pardon Services (SCDPPPS) indicating that you received Ignition Interlock Points (IIPS) which results in an Accumulated Point Total of 3.5 or less, you have the right to appeal these points to a SCDPPPS Hearing Officer.
+Simply send a copy of the letter sent to you by SCDPPPS, a statement regarding why you think you should not have been assessed points, and any supporting documentation to SCDPPPS Ignition Interlock Appeal, P.O.
 Box 50666, Columbia, SC 29250.
-You have 15 days from the date of the letter to you to send in your appeal.
+You have 15 calendar days from the date of the IIP letter mailed to you to send in your appeal.
 SCDPPPS will notify you via mail regarding the outcome of your appeal.
+Should you wish to appeal an assessment of IIPs which result in an Accumulated Point Total (APT) of 4.0 or greater, you may request a contested case hearing with the Office of Motor Vehicle Hearings.

-I have accumulated IID points.
-Is there anyway to get rid of these points?
+*I have accumulated IIPs.
+Is there any way to get rid of these points?

 I am from out of state and want to get a SC driver’s license.
-How long will I have to have an IID installed on my vehicle?
+How long will I have to have a BAIID installed on my vehicle?

 When does my participation in the IID Program begin?

-Driver participation in the IID Program begins when SCDMV has issued an IID restricted driver's license.
-Participation does not begin when the IID is installed.
-If the driver's license is suspended at anytime during the IID Program the time remaining on the program will be tolled.
+Driver participation in the IID Program begins when SCDMV has issued an “II” restricted driver's license.
+Participation does not begin when the BAIID is installed.
+If the driver's license is suspended at any time during the IID Program the time remaining on the program will be tolled.

-Will doughnuts and pastries affect operation of the IID?
+Will mouthwash, pastries or other foods affect operation of the BAIID?

-The sugar and yeast in pastry can prompt an IID to register a breath alcohol above the limit.
-Rinsing with water prior to blowing into the IID, which is always recommended, will prevent failure.
+The sugar and yeast in pastries can prompt a BAIID to register a breath alcohol above the preset limit.
+Rinsing with water prior to blowing into the BAIID is recommended.
+The same is true for some mouthwash products.
+Wait at least 15 minutes after eating or using mouthwash to utilize the device.